samimakhan/Mobile-Apps-Assignments/README.md

 5. Sort them by nearest distance
 6. And then display the restaurants in sorted order, based on nearest to your own location
 **Output:**
+(The restaurants collection from my database has been pushed to the repo too)
 ![](Location-Assignment/API-Output.PNG)